JeremyOroc/JeremyOroc/README.md

-### Hi there 👋
+### Greetings!

 #### I am a Computer Science Undergraduate who
 - :books: is currently studying at John Abbott College
 - :fire: is passionate about software, web and game development
-- :hamsa: loves learning new things everyday
 - :muscle: likes going to the gym often
+- :musical_note: loves listening and exploring different music

 :mailbox_with_mail: Reach me at : jeremy.oroc@gmail.com or [LinkedIn](https://www.linkedin.com/in/jeremy-oroc-070bb5249/)